gamtiq/frontend-tools/README.md

 * CSS <a name="css-guide"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
     - [30 Seconds of CSS](https://www.30secondsofcode.org/css/) - a curated collection of useful CSS snippets you can understand in 30 seconds or less.
     - [A complete guide to CSS functions](https://css-tricks.com/complete-guide-to-css-functions/)
+    - [Bootstrap Cheatsheet](https://bootstrap-cheatsheet.themeselection.com/) - an interactive list of Bootstrap classes, variables, and mixins.
     - [CSS Protips](https://github.com/AllThingsSmitty/css-protips) - a collection of tips to help take your CSS skills pro.
     - [CSS-Tricks](https://css-tricks.com/) - a site about all things web design and development.
     - [CSS Triggers](https://csstriggers.com/) - a reference for the render impact of mutating CSS properties.